userjack6880/picluster/content/module-11.md

 ```

 ## Testing the pool
-before we configure all the nodes to connected to the pool on boot, we should make sure the pool works. from any node:
+before we configure all the nodes to connected to the pool on boot, we should make sure the pool works.
+From any node:
 ```
 sudo mkdir /mnt/test
 sudo mount -t glusterfs pi-hpc-storage01:/gv0 /mnt/test
 ```
 You should be able to create and view files here.
-Once you're done. lets clean up w/
+Once you're done.
+Lets clean up w/
 ```
 sudo umount /mnt/test
 sudo rmdir /mnt/test
 ```

 ## Configuring Clients
-now that the GlusterFS pool is running, we need to connect all other nodes to it. pdsh makes this easy.
+Now that the GlusterFS pool is running, we need to connect all other nodes to it.
+Pdsh makes this easy.

 ```
 sudo mkdir /mnt/scratch